Can I Give Someone Access to My Safety Deposit Box?

 • Family jewelry

-Not only would these valuables be in a safe and secure location, either one of you could access them in the future.
+Not only would these valuables be in a safe and secure location, but either one of you could access them in the future.
 For instance, if you and your partner have plans to go on vacation, but you’re stuck at work all week, your partner could run to the bank and grab your passports.

 However, storing important documents in your safety deposit box isn’t the best solution.
 Now that we live in the digital age, paper-based storage systems aren’t convenient or optimal.